-You’ll also need to provide the finance provider with three months’ payslips or bank statements, as this will show to the lender you can afford the monthly repayments.
+You’ll also need to provide the finance provider with 3 months’ payslips or bank statements, as this will prove to the lender you can afford your Monthly Payments.

 If you’re self-employed, lenders will accept bank statements, providing they show sufficient evidence of regular income.

-In some instances, such as when you cannot provide payslips, we may need to call your employer to prove that you work there.
-We will not provide any information about your application and the call is just for a quick confirmation.
+In some instances, such as when you cannot provide payslips, car finance providers may need to call your employer to prove that you work there.
+This is just a quick confirmation call, they are not permitted to pass any information about your application onto your employer.